tidy-finance/website/docs/index.md

 ## Why R? {.unnumbered}

-We believe that R is among best choices for a programming language in the area of finance.
+We believe that R is among the best choices for a programming language in the area of finance.
 Some of our favorite features include:

-- R is free and open source, so you can use it in academic and professional contexts.
+- R is free and open-source so that you can use it in academic and professional contexts.
 - A diverse and active online community works on a broad range of tools.
 - A massive set of actively maintained packages for all kinds of applications exists, e.g., data manipulation, visualization, machine learning, etc.
-- Powerful tools for communication, e.g., Rmarkdown and shiny, are redily available.
+- Powerful tools for communication, e.g., Rmarkdown and shiny, are readily available.
 - RStudio is one of the best development environments for interactive data analysis.
-- Strong foundation of functional programming are provided.
+- Strong foundations of functional programming are provided.
 - Smooth integration with other programming languages, e.g., SQL, Python, C, C++, Fortran, etc.

 For more information, we refer to @Wickham2019.